TaiwoSaidat/Simple-Blog-Website/README.md

-# A blog site using firebase.
+# A Blog Website using Firebase.